AML Explained

 What is AML?

-AML can be explained, in short, as Anti-Laundering Money Regulation.
+AML can be explained, in short, as Anti-Money Laundering Regulation.
 (ARD)

 Everyone in finance is subject to the obligation of adhering to the AML.

-Customers, individuals, and organisations undergo rigorous checks to confirm their identity—or, better put, the identity of the money they pay to their accounts.
+That happens because when money is involved, customers, individuals, and organisations undergo rigorous checks to confirm their identity, or, better put, the identity of the money they pay into their accounts or otherwise turn.

 Additionally, under due diligence each year, accountants and bookkeepers must verify their clients’ and company backgrounds to comply with the regulations.
 They are subject to a series of questions determining the “risk assessment” outcome. ”

-Organisations like ICB and ACA offer verification software to their Members in Practice who carry out the process of checking their clients and store results on the system.
+Organisations like ICB and ACA offer verification software to their Members in Practice, who check their clients and store the results on the system.